-- A. Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - B. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound; remove bumps and ridges to produce a uniform and smooth substrate. - C. Do not install resilient products until they are the same temperature as the space where they are to be installed. - 1.
-At least 48 hours in advance of installation, move resilient products and installation materials into spaces where they will be installed.

-D. Immediately before installation, sweep and vacuum clean substrates to be covered by resilient products.
+- A. Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - B. Concrete Substrates for Resilient Stair Accessories: Prepare horizontal surfaces according to ASTM F 710. - 1.
+Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - 2.
+Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by manufacturer.
+Do not use solvents. - 3.
+Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer.
+Proceed with installation only after substrate alkalinity falls within range on pH scale recommended by manufacturer in writing, but not less than 5 or more than 9pH. - 4.
+Moisture Testing: Proceed with installation only after substrates pass testing according to manufacturer's written recommendations, but not less stringent than the following: - a.
+Perform anhydrous calcium chloride test according to ASTM F 1869.
+Proceed with installation only after substrates have maximum moisture-vapor-emission rate of 3 lb of water/1000 sq. ft. in 24 hours. - b.
+Perform relative humidity test using in situ probes according to ASTM F 2170.
+Proceed with installation - C. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound; remove bumps and ridges to produce a uniform and smooth substrate. - D. Do not install resilient products until they are the same temperature as the space where they are to be installed. - 1.
+At least 48 hours in advance of installation, move resilient products and installation materials into spaces where they will be installed. - E. Immediately before installation, sweep and vacuum clean substrates to be covered by resilient products.